-What is a wholly owned subsidiary and how does it work?
+What is a wholly owned subsidiary?
+And how it works

 Wholly owned subsidiary